-The high agreement and multiple lines of evidence that warming increases decomposition rates lead to high confidence that warming will overall result in carbon losses relative to a constant climate and contribute to the positive carbon-climate feedback (Section 5.4.8).
-However, the wide spread in ESM projections and lack of model representation of key processes that may amplify or mitigate soil carbon losses on longer time scales (including microbial dynamics, permafrost, peatlands, and nutrients) lead to low confidence in the magnitude of global soil carbon losses with warming.
+The high agreement and multiple lines of evidence that warming increases decomposition rates lead to high confidence that warming will, overall, result in carbon losses relative to a constant climate and contribute to the positive carbon–climate feedback (Section 5.4.8).
+However, the wide spread in ESM projections and the lack of model representation of key processes that may amplify or mitigate soil carbon losses on longer time scales (including microbial dynamics, permafrost, peatlands, and nutrients) lead to low confidence in the magnitude of global soil carbon losses with warming.

 [START BOX 5.1 HERE]